awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-how-it-works-tutorial.md

 1. In the left pane, choose **Logs** to view the logs for your distribution\.

-For more information, see [Monitoring CloudFront with Amazon CloudWatch](monitoring-using-cloudwatch.md)\.
+For more information, see [Monitoring CloudFront metrics with Amazon CloudWatch](monitoring-using-cloudwatch.md)\.

 ## Step 7: Clean up your example resources<a name="lambda-edge-how-it-works-tutorial-cleanup-resources"></a>